Partitioned tables and indexes

 Partitioned index operations

-Creating and rebuilding non-aligned indexes on a table with more than 1,000 partitions is possible, but is not supported.
+Creating and rebuilding non-aligned indexes on a table with more than 1,000 partitions is possible, but isn't supported.
 Doing so may cause degraded performance or excessive memory consumption during these operations.

 Creating and rebuilding aligned indexes could take longer to execute as the number of partitions increases.
-We recommend that you do not run multiple create and rebuild index commands at the same time as you may run into performance and memory issues.
+We recommend that you don't run multiple create and rebuild index commands at the same time as you may run into performance and memory issues.

 For both aligned and non-aligned indexes, the memory requirement can be greater if the database engine is using query parallelism to the build operation on a multiprocessor computer.
 This is because the greater the degree of parallelism (DOP), the greater the memory requirement.
 For example, if the database engine sets DOP to 4, a nonaligned partitioned index with 100 partitions requires sufficient memory for four processors to sort 4,000 pages at the same time, or 16,000 pages.
 If the partitioned index is aligned, the memory requirement is reduced to four processors sorting 40 pages, or 160 (4 * 40) pages.
 You can use the MAXDOP index option to manually reduce the degrees of parallelism.

 After partitioning a table or index, queries that use partition elimination can have comparable or improved performance with larger number of partitions.
-Queries that do not use partition elimination could take longer to execute as the number of partitions increases.
+Queries that don't use partition elimination could take longer to execute as the number of partitions increases.

 For example, assume a table has 100 million rows and columns